lbechberger/LearningPsychologicalSpaces/README.md

 The folder `code/mds/preprocessing` contains various scripts for preprocessing the data set in order to prepare it for multidimensional scaling.
 Depending on the data set (NOUN vs. Shapes), the first preprocessing step differs (see below), but results in the same output data structure, namely a dictionary with the following elements:
 - `'categories'`: A dictionary using category names as keys and containing dictionaries as values.
 These dictionaries have the following elements:
   - `'visSim'`: Is the category visually homogeneous?
-'VC' means 'Visually Coherent', 'Dis' means 'Visually Variable', and 'x' means unclear.
+'VC' means 'Visually Coherent', 'VV' means 'Visually Variable', and 'x' means unclear.
   - `'artificial'`: Does the category consist of natural ('nat') or artificial ('art') items?
   - `'items'`: A list of all items that belong into this category.
 - `'items'`: A dictionary using item names as keys and containing dictionaries as values.
 These dictionaries have the following elements: